BushidoUK/COVID-19-related-SOCMINT/README.md

 # COVID-19-related-SOCMINT

-Public Documentation groups that aim to spread COVID-19 related disinformation and conspiracy theories
+Public documentation of groups that aim to spread COVID-19 related disinformation and conspiracy theories